buhrmi/buhrmi/README.md

 ### Current Projects

 - 🍑 **[Keo](https://keo.me)**<br>
-  A new kind of content monetization platform with built-in revenue sharing.
+  A new creator economy powered by blockchain technology.

 - 💩 **[Shitcoin Swap](https://www.shitcoinswap.com)**<br>
   Trading platform for a new generation of digital assets that nobody asked for.